DBase: dBase / xBase programming language

-dBase is an application development language and integrated navigational database management system which Ashton-Tate labeled as "relational" but it did not meet the criteria defined by Dr. Edgar F. Codd's relational model.
-It used a runtime interpreter architecture, which allowed the user to execute commands by typing them in a command line "dot prompt".
+dBase is an application development language and integrated navigational database management system.
+Like BASIC it offers immediate results to interactive commands which likely contributed to dBASE's early sales success, as customers in computer stores could quickly enter data and ask questions about it.
+Ashton-Tate labeled dBASE as "relational" but it does not meet the criteria defined by Dr. Edgar F. Codd's relational model. "dBASE used a runtime interpreter architecture, which allowed the user to execute commands by typing them in a command line “dot prompt.”
 Similarly, program scripts (text files with PRG extensions) ran in the interpreter (with the DO command).

 Over time, Ashton-Tate's competitors introduced so-called clone products and compilers that had more robust programming features such as user-defined functions (UDFs), arrays for complex data handling.
 Ashton-Tate and its competitors also began to incorporate SQL, the ANSI/ISO standard language for creating, modifying, and retrieving data stored in relational database management systems.

 Eventually, it became clear that the dBase world had expanded far beyond Ashton-Tate.
 A "third-party" community formed, consisting of Fox Software, Nantucket, Alpha Software, Data Based Advisor Magazine, SBT and other application development firms, and major developer groups.
 Paperback Software launched the flexible and fast VP-Info with a unique built-in compiler.
 The community of dBase variants sought to create a dBase language standard, supported by IEEE committee X3J19 and initiative IEEE 1192.
 They said "xBase" to distinguish it from the Ashton-Tate product.

 Ashton-Tate saw the rise of xBase as an illegal threat to its proprietary technology.
 In 1988 they filed suit against Fox Software and Santa Cruz Operation (SCO) for copying dBase's "structure and sequence" in FoxBase+ (SCO marketed XENIX and UNIX versions of the Fox products).
 In December 1990, U.S. District judge Terry Hatter Jr. dismissed Ashton-Tate's lawsuit and invalidated Ashton-Tate's copyrights for not disclosing that dBase had been based, in part, on the public domain JPLDIS.
 In October 1991, while the case was still under appeal, Borland International acquired Ashton-Tate, and as one of the merger's provisions the U.S. Justice Department required Borland to end the lawsuit against Fox and allow other companies to use the dBase/xBase language without the threat of legal action.